PRAGUE: Charles University

 - Summer Full - March 1

 Students will live and study at Charles University, located in the Old Town, the heart of the city.
+Founded in 1348, Charles University is the oldest University of Central Europe.
 Students can choose from a structured list of mostly Arts & Sciences courses, taught in English, which focus mainly on Czech and Central European culture and language.
 Students are encouraged to take an intensive Czech language course to better their understanding of the Czech culture.
 Several field trips outside the city are also included.

 - Semester: Students enroll in four courses and receive 16 NU credits.
 The primary focus will include history, politics, literature, and culture of Eastern Europe.
 Courses taken abroad may satisfy college and departmental core requirements.
 Students should consult with their advisor to discuss the specific requirements that may be satisfied abroad.
 All courses are taught in English.